squaresLab/BugZoo/docs/api/bug.rst

 (non-functional) performance, artefacts needn't represent a version of the program that is known to buggy.

-Artefacts are provided as lightweight, immutable `Docker <https://www.docker.com>`_ container images.
-To interact with an artefact, users' must provision an ephemeral `container <container.html>`_ using the artefact's :code:`provision` method.
+Bugs are provided as lightweight, immutable
+`Docker <https://www.docker.com>`_ container images.
+To interact with a bug, users' must provision an ephemeral `container <container.html>`_ using the bug's :code:`provision` method.

 API Reference
 -------------

-.. autoclass:: Artefact()
+.. autoclass:: Bug()

   .. autoattribute:: identifier
   .. autoattribute:: image